How to Improve Kyphosis

 As the name suggests, congenital kyphosis is present at birth.
 If the spine’s development is disrupted, it can lead to two or more vertebrae fusing together and restricting movement.

 Caused by an abnormality in the structure of the spine, Scheuermann’s kyphosis leads to forward curvature of the upper back.
 It usually affects the thoracic spine, causing vertebrae to wedge together.

 This is the most common form of kyphosis, often associated with poor posture and slouching.

 Like all other postural abnormalities, kyphosis can be caused by muscular imbalances.
 In this case, it can include but is not limited to:

 - Weak upper trapezius (back) muscles

-To determine the cause, and fix postural dysfunction you need to look at two key things.
+To determine the cause of kyphosis and to fix postural dysfunction, you need to look at two key things.
 Firstly, movement patterns and then exercise, as these two things go hand-in-hand.

 - Becoming aware of your posture throughout the day.

 - Finding positions you are in regularly and trying to improve them — such as when you are sitting at your desk or driving.